objectiv/objectiv.io/docs/docs/introduction.md

 ## Welcome to the official Objectiv documentation
 Objectiv is a data collection & modeling library that puts the data scientist first.

 It proposes the adoption of [a common taxonomy for analytics](/taxonomy), enabling a shared way to collect well-structured, pre-validated data that is ready to model on without significant gruntwork.
-Models & datasets embracing the taxonomy are reusable and interchangeable, allowing data scientists to build on knowledge and practises of others.
+Models & datasets embracing the taxonomy are reusable and interchangeable, allowing data scientists to build on knowledge and practices of others.

 <img src={useBaseUrl('/img/objectiv-pipeline.svg')} alt="Objectiv Pipeline" class="img-l" />